+E BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR PROPOSALS 1 AND 2

+BOARD OF DIRECTORS

-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS
+PROPOSAL YOUR VOTE RECOMMENDS

-1. Election of Three Class I Directors
+1. Election of Two Class II Directors

-FOR WITHHOLD •
+FOR WITHHOLD -

-1.1 Edward R. Conner, M.D.
+1.01 Rahul D. Ballal, Ph.D.
 FOR

-1.2 Carl Goldfischer, M.D.
+1.02 Barbara J. Dalton, Ph.D.
 FOR

-1.3 Laura Williams, M.D., MPH FOR

-2. Ratification of the appointment of Ernst & Young LLP as Imara's independent registered public accounting firm for the fiscal year ending December 31, 2021 FOR AGAINST ABSTAIN FOR
+2. Ratification of the appointment of Ernst & Young LLP as Imara's independent registered public accounting firm for the fiscal year ending December 31, 2022 FOR □ AGAINST ABSTAIN FOR

-Note: In their discretion, the Named Proxies are authorized to vote on any other

-adjournment or postponement thereof.
+( Note: In their discretion, the Named Proxies are authorized to vote on any other business that may properly come before the Annual Meeting or any idjournment or postponement thereof.

-You must register to attend the meeting online and/or participate at www.proxydocs.com/IMRA

-Authorized Signatures - Must be completed for your instructions to be executed.
+You must register to attend the meeting online and/or participate a Authorized Signatures - Must be completed for your instructions to be docs.com/IMRA

 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+If held in administrators, etc., should include title and authority.
+Corporations should officer signing the Proxy/Vote Form. horized

+Date

-Signature (and Title if applicable) Date Signature (if held jointly) Date
+Signature (if held jointly)